 In regards to a wrongful death lawsuit, a statute of limitations is a cap on the amount of time that the plaintiff in a wrongful death claim has to file a lawsuit against the defendant (negligent party) in a wrongful death action.

-What Is the Wrongful Death Statute of Limitations in Texas?
+What is the Wrongful Death Statute of Limitations in Texas?

 The wrongful death statute of limitations in Texas is found in Texas Civil Practice and Remedies Code Section 16.003(b).
-According to the statute, a suit for wrongful death damages must be brought within two years of the date that the cause of action accrues.
+According to the statute, a suit for Texas wrongful death damages must be brought within two years of the date that the cause of action accrues.

-For those who are attempting to navigate the wrongful death statute and make sense of statutory language, “the day the cause of action accrues” may be confusing.
+For those who are attempting to navigate the Texas wrongful death statute and make sense of statutory language, “the day the cause of action accrues” may be confusing.

 That being said, this means that if a car accident occurred in January but the victim did not die from their injuries until March, the clock on the statute of limitations would not start ticking until the date of death in March.

 Note: The “clock” on the wrongful death statute of limitations may be extended when the deceased is a minor child, as well as in other specific situations.

 What Happens if the Statute of Limitations Expires?

 If the Texas wrongful death statute of limitations expires, then the plaintiff’s right to recovery is barred.